 If after speaking to your loved one, you still suspect they have been a victim of physical assault, speak to the nursing home manager.
 Tell them about your suspicions, any signs you have noticed, and what your loved one told you.
 After hearing your concerns, the manager should take action immediately to remove the abuser and protect your loved one from further incidents of assault.

 You may also want to report the incident to Healthcare Facility Regulation, at 1-800-878-6442.
-Additionally, if you suspect your loved one has been a victim of physical assault, and you are unhappy with how the nursing home is handling it, or feel that your loved one’s legal rights are being violated, you should call one of our Georgia nursing home abuse lawyers for a consultation.
+Additionally, if you suspect your loved one has been a victim of physical assault, and you are unhappy with how the nursing home is handling it, or feel that your loved one’s legal rights are being violated, please call and speak to one of our experienced Georgia nursing home abuse lawyers for a consultation.